140 Topic 02: The Chronometric Revolution

 THE CONTRIBUTIONS OF THE ISLAMIC WORLD

-The second birth of science in the Western tradition came in the 11th century, as Europe began to recover from centuries of economic and cultural collapse.
-This revival, however, owes much of its conception to the Islamic world, and particularly to the Abbasid Caliphate (750–1258 C.E.), whose leadership spearheaded a remarkable translation movement.
-The Abbasids sought to preserve and expand upon the scientific legacy of ancient Greece, Persia, India, and beyond, creating a vast repository of intellectual treasures.
-These texts, enriched with new insights by Islamic scholars, flowed into Europe through cultural exchanges in Spain, inspiring a new generation of natural philosophers.
-By 1200, for example, most of Aristotle’s works—once lost to the West—had been translated from Arabic into Latin and were finding their way into European universities, reshaping medieval philosophy and scientific inquiry.
+The second birth of science in the Western tradition came in the 11th century, as Europe began to recover from centuries of economic and cultural collapse caused by the fall of the Western Roman Empire.
+This revival, however, owes much of its conception to the Islamic world, and particularly to the Abbasid Caliphate (750–1258 C.E.).
+It was the Abbasid leadership who led a translation movement that sought to preserve and expand upon the scientific legacy of ancient Greece, Persia, and India.
+They created a vast repository of intellectual treasures in what was known as Houses of Wisdom.
+These texts, enriched with new insights by Islamic scholars, flowed into Europe through cultural exchanges in Spain inspiring a new generation of natural philosophers.
+By 1200, for example, most of Aristotle’s works, once lost to the West, had been translated from Arabic into Latin and were making their way into European universities.
+The impact of this would be profound as it reshaped medieval philosophy and scientific inquiry.

 A NEW WORLDVIEW

-From the death of Aristotle to the 1600s, the Western world was shaped by an Aristotelian worldview that dominated thought for nearly two millennia.
-As the philosopher Richard DeWitt explains, this perspective was built on “the belief that the Earth was the center of the universe, that objects had essential natures and natural tendencies, that the sublunar region was a place of imperfection and the superlunar region a place of perfection.”
-These ideas formed the bedrock of classical and medieval cosmography, creating a coherent vision of the cosmos that was widely accepted across the Western world.
+Western world throughout the Middle Ages was shaped by an Aristotelian worldview that was built on “the belief that the Earth was the center of the universe, that objects had essential natures and natural tendencies, that the sublunar region was a place of imperfection and the superlunar region a place of perfection.”
+These ideas formed the foundation of classical and medieval cosmography, creating a coherent vision of the cosmos that was widely accepted across the Western world.

 The answer lies in the mid-16th century, when the classical worldview began to crumble under the weight of discoveries that revealed the cosmos in unprecedented ways.
-Building on a foundation laid by medieval thinkers, a new generation of scholars questioned long-held assumptions, sparking what we now call the Scientific Revolution—the third birth of science in Europe.
-This intellectual upheaval did not merely refine old ideas; it replaced them with a wholly new way of understanding the natural world, reshaping human thought and paving the way for modern science.
-For example:
+Building on a foundation laid by medieval thinkers, a new generation of scholars questioned long-held assumptions, sparking what we now call the Scientific Revolution.
+This was the third birth of science in Europe.
+The intellectual upheaval created by the Scientific Revolution did not merely refine old ideas, it replaced them with a wholly new way of understanding the natural world.
+Ultimately, it reshaped human thought and paved the way for modern science.

 The Scientific Revolution provided a template for investigating the natural world referred to as the scientific method which implemented the following guidelines: